Ogoa/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion
 This file contains work for task 9.
 It is a script that deletes the directory my_first_directory that is in the /tmp directory.

+10-back
+This file contains work for task 10.
+It is a script that changes back to the immediate previous directory from the current working directory.